chriscosgrove/adventofcode/README.md

 ![Advent of Code](https://img.shields.io/badge/Advent%20of%20Code-2021-blue)
 ![Advent of Code](https://img.shields.io/badge/Advent%20of%20Code-2023-blue)

-Welcome to my repository for Advent of Code challenges!
-This repository contains my personal solutions and code for the Advent of Code puzzles.
+A repository for Advent of Code challenges.
+This repository contains my solutions and code for the Advent of Code puzzles.

 ## What is Advent of Code?